 Disassemble the S-10 shifter.
 There were three metal flanges, I used a screwdriver and pliers to bend the one tab back and the top plate slid off.
 Keep and eye how the parts come apart so you can put it back together later.

 First cut the end of the S-10 stick off, and cut half of the shaft back, as seen in the picture above.
 The S-10 arm must be mild steel, because I was able to use a sawzall, whereas the '57 Chevy arm is definately forged.
+I clamped the two arms together how I wanted them to bolt together, then drilled a couple of small holes through both ends of the shifter arms.
+These holes will be the pilot holes.

 Then I proceeded to drill larger holes.
 On the '57 shifter arm I drilled with a 17/64 bit and tapped 5/16-18 threads into, the other arm got slightly larger holes so the bolt could fit through.